 The CRO cannot grant an extension of time to file a charge.
 However, the High Court does have the power to extend the time to file the charge.
 The court order obtained showing that the time for registration is extended can be submitted online with the amended C1.
 The fee is €15 for the court order and €40 for the amended C1.

 Mortgage/Charge Certificates issue as “digitally certified” documents.
 These Digital Certificates have replaced the paper Mortgage Certificates previously posted out to presenters.
 The Digital Certificates are emailed as a pdf document to the email address entered in the “Presenter Details” section of the eform submitted to register the charge.
 This facilitates immediate receipt of certification by the presenter as soon as the charge has been registered.

-A charge can be satisfied either fully or partially
+A charge can be satisfied online either fully or partially

-Details of the satisfaction of a charge should be completed on the following forms:
+Details of the satisfaction of a charge should be completed online on the following forms:

-Both the full and partial satisfaction of charges, C6 and C7, have filing fees of 15 euro each.
+Both the full and partial satisfaction of charges, electronic C6 and electronic C7, have filing fees of 15 euro each.

 Where the charge holder (chargee) / judgment creditor has signed the form, the satisfaction will be registered without notice being issued under Section 416(1) of the Companies Act 2014.
 If the C6/C7 is completed by the company only, then the CRO notifies the person(s) entitled to the charge that a memorandum of satisfaction has been received for registration.
 The person(s) entitled to the charge has (have) 21 days to lodge an objection to the registration of the memorandum of satisfaction.
 It is essential that letters objecting to the registration of satisfaction of a charge are addressed to Mortgages Section.
 If no objection is received the satisfaction is registered.